damian-fabrizio/NHLgrid/README.md

 ## Demo Now: https://nhl-grid-six.vercel.app/

 # Skills Used
--ReactJs, JSX, Vite, NodeJs, TailwindCSS, Webscraping
+ReactJs, JSX, Vite, NodeJs, TailwindCSS, Webscraping

 # Summary
 This is a knowledge based game inspired by the popular "Immaculate Grid" found on the SportsReference website.